CU Geography Milestones

 2015: The Department introduced four tracks for the undergraduate major: Physical Geography, Human Geography, Environment-Society Geography, and Geographical Information Science, while retaining a General Geography degree option as well.

-2017: Tom Veblen named Distinguished Professor.
+2017: Tom Veblen named University of Colorado Distinguished Professor.
 Mark Serreze named College Professor of Distinction.